LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

    | ?- descendant::test.

-   Calling a predicate definition contained in test to answer a message received by descendant that was sent by user yes
+   Calling predicate definition in test to answer a message received by descendant that was sent by user yes